 Ia Financial's score of 43 is higher than 61% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, iA Financial Corporation reported total carbon emissions of approximately 407,838,000 kg CO2e.
-This figure includes Scope 1 emissions of about 6,690,000 kg CO2e, primarily from stationary combustion, and Scope 2 emissions of approximately 3,171,000 kg CO2e from purchased electricity.
-The company also disclosed Scope 3 emissions totalling around 397,183,000 kg CO2e, with significant contributions from investments (about 389,617,000 kg CO2e) and business travel (approximately 6,041,000 kg CO2e).
-Comparatively, in 2022, total emissions were about 482,755,000 kg CO2e, indicating a reduction in emissions year-on-year.
-The breakdown for 2022 included Scope 1 emissions of approximately 7,214,000 kg CO2e and Scope 2 emissions of around 3,376,000 kg CO2e, alongside Scope 3 emissions of about 471,730,000 kg CO2e. iA Financial has not set specific reduction targets through the Science Based Targets initiative (SBTi) or other formal climate pledges.
-However, the company is actively engaged in sustainability reporting and has disclosed its emissions data through the Carbon Disclosure Project (CDP).
-The emissions data is not cascaded from any parent organization, indicating that iA Financial Corporation Inc. independently reports its climate impact.
-Overall, iA Financial is committed to transparency in its emissions reporting and is taking steps towards understanding and managing its carbon footprint, although specific reduction initiatives or targets have not been established.
+In 2023, iA Financial Corporation reported total carbon emissions of approximately 407.8 million kg CO2e.
+This figure includes Scope 1 emissions of about 6.7 million kg CO2e, primarily from stationary combustion, and Scope 2 emissions of approximately 3.2 million kg CO2e from purchased electricity.
+The company’s Scope 3 emissions were significant, totalling around 397.2 million kg CO2e, with the largest contributions from investments and business travel.
+Comparatively, in 2022, iA Financial's total emissions were approximately 482.8 million kg CO2e, indicating a reduction in emissions year-on-year.
+The company has not set specific reduction targets under the Science Based Targets initiative (SBTi) nor has it made any formal climate pledges. iA Financial's emissions data is not cascaded from a parent company, and all reported figures are derived directly from its own disclosures.
+The company continues to monitor and report its emissions across all scopes, demonstrating a commitment to transparency in its climate impact.

 Access structured emissions data, company-specific emission factors, and source documents